Crow's foot notation for ER diagrams

 With draw.io, you aren’t just limited to flows, org charts, network or UML diagrams.
 You can use braces, brackets, connectors and partial rectangles to add neat labels to any type of diagram.

-With draw.io, you can switch editor themes via the menu - Default, Minimal, Sketch (whiteboard) and Atlas.
-There are also editor modes to switch between the classic mode - the default editor layout or theme you’ve selected via the menu - and the new simple mode.
-This toggle switch lets you swap between dark and light modes quickly.
+With draw.io, you can switch editor themes via the menu - Classic, Simple, Minimal, Sketch (whiteboard) and Atlas.
+There are also editor modes to switch between dark and light modes.

 Documenting software costs developers time and becomes outdated quickly.
-A code-first diagramming approach - describing the diagram in code or text while programming - works well for entity models (SQL database code), and class descriptions (PlantUML and Mermaid syntax).
+A code-first diagramming approach - describing the diagram in code or text while programming - works well for entity models (SQL database code), and class descriptions using Mermaid syntax.

 Industries and services need to plan for when an incident happens, both to provide good customer service and ensure the safety of all those affected.
 When responding quickly to an incident, diagrams are easier to read and put into action than paragraphs of text.